Document Control FAQ’s

 What is document control software?

-Document control systems involve sorting and tagging production, manufacturing, regulation, and quality documents.
+Document control software involves sorting and tagging production, manufacturing, regulation, and quality documents.
 This system allows users to immediately retrieve stored documents related to a specific topic instead of hunting through email inboxes and file trees.

-Document control systems work by collecting metadata related to document creation.
+Document control system software works by collecting metadata related to document creation.
 A training document, for example, would aggregate information on who created it, who checked and approved the document, its approval status, and who has the authorization to view, edit, or delete it.
 This feature makes it easy for users to find the document and replace it with a newer version when needed.

-What are the advanced features of document control systems?
+What are the advanced features of document control system software?

 How can a document control system improve compliance and efficiency?